 We are proud to announce our participation in the Hands For Heroes massage program.
-Hands for Heroes offers fee-free therapeutic massage and bodywork for all veterans.
+Hands for Heroes offers a discounted therapeutic massage and bodywork for all veterans.

 What is Hands for Heroes

 Here at Hands in Harmony we giving Veterans a helping hand, Literally.
-We offer fee free therapeutic massage or energy work to all veterans.
-Veterans are guaranteed a massage fee free once a month for as long as the veterans needs.
+We offer a 30% discounted therapeutic massage or energy work 60 minutes or more to all veterans.

 Who qualifies for Hands for Heroes?

 All Veterans of the United States of America’s Armed Forces.
 You have selflessly served our country, now please let us serve you.